Jury: Sentencing disparities

 Jurors, like most individuals, are not free from holding social and cognitive biases, which could result in sentencing disparities.
 People may negatively judge individuals who do not adhere to established social norms (e.g., an individual's dress sense) or do not meet societal standards of success.
 Although these biases tend to influence jurors' individual decisions during a trial, while working as part of a group (i.e., jury), these biases are typically controlled.
 Groups tend to exert buffering effects that allow jurors to disregard their initial personal biases when forming a credible group decision.
-Analysis of over a quarter million felony cases in USA found for grand juries no statistical significance for taste-based or statistical discrimination between black and white defendants.
+Analysis of over a quarter million felony cases in the United States found for grand juries no statistical significance for taste-based or statistical discrimination between black and white defendants.

 Other studies found significant sentencing disparities related to in-group favoritism.

 Robert Burns cites Plato in arguing that gaining power and ruling wisely are different skillsets, making the case for a jury of those who have not sought power to create better outcomes than trials left up to judges.
 Burns further argues that interest groups have increasing influence over political branches, including judges, and that the jury was designed to resist the new Gilded Age-level concentration of power.
-He also cites Blackstone who argued that it was against human nature for the few (judges) to be attentive to the needs of the many.
+He also cites Blackstone, who argued that it was against human nature for the few (judges) to be attentive to the needs of the many.
 He also argues the legitimacy of the judiciary increases with a more robust jury.
 The trial also provides the public with insight into the conduct of judges and the parties involved, further encouraging good behavior.
 Unlike in other major institutions that run on a more bureaucratic utilitarian logic, the jury checks this way of thinking by bringing common-sense and moral perspectives to bear.
 Burns contrasts the focus on fact for a jury with other political processes like congressional forums, which he argues are undisciplined forums for overbroad abstractions.
 Lastly, Burns argues the jury is a vote of confidence for democracy as the most democratic institution (at least in America) and one that demonstrates that it is possible to find common ground on difficult questions, especially when decisions must be unanimous.
 Juries can show larger sentencing disparities than judges.

 Jurors themselves can also be held liable if they compromise their impartiality or commit juror misconduct.
 Depending on local law, if a juror takes a bribe, the verdict may be overturned and the juror may be fined or imprisoned.